vgwb/Antura_arabic/docs/Modules/Logging.md

 ## Learning logging

-Learning data is defined by the class **LogLearnData** and represents the learning achievements of the player regarding a specific dictionary content (letter, word, etc.), hereby referred to as *Learning Item* for ease of discussion.
+Learning data is defined by the class **LogLearnData** and represents the learning achievements of the player regarding a specific vocabulary content (letter, word, etc.), hereby referred to as *Learning Item* for ease of discussion.

 These measurements are very important for the teaching goals, so the system is designed to help MiniGames in standardizing their measurements.